El Tigre: The Adventures of Manny Rivera: Print media

 Nickelodeon featured comics for El Tigre: The Adventures of Manny Rivera in Nickelodeon Magazine.
 Its first-ever comic, "Puma's Paw", was featured in the March 2007 issue.

 An art book titled "The Art of El Tigre: The Adventures of Manny Rivera" was released on July 9, 2024.

+Possible revival

+In 2018, series creator Jorge R. Gutiérrez pitched an El Tigre movie to Netflix.
+Nickelodeon reportedly supported the project; however, Netflix Animation wanted him to focus on Maya and the Three and a canceled project, Kung-Fu Space Punch.

+In May 2026, Gutierrez revealed that he was in talks with Paramount about a potential revival of the show for Paramount+ and expressed interest in having it be a crossover with My Life as a Teenage Robot and Invader Zim.

 Other appearances

 The characters Manny, Frida, and Grandpapi/Puma Loco make an appearance during a 2D animated scene in The Book of Life which is Jorge R. Gutierrez' first feature-length film.
 A wallpaper with El Tigre's design can be seen in a later scene as well as White Pantera in another scene.

 El Oso (renamed as Bear Killah) appeared as a recurring character in Maya and the Three (also created by Jorge R. Gutierrez).

 Reception

 Critical

 Emily Ashby of Common Sense Media gave the series three out of five stars; saying that, "Tweens will enjoy the zany characters and exaggerated stories, but parents might take issue with the young characters' penchant for troublemaking, the absence of a strong role model for Manny, and the overall lack of repercussions for his questionable behavior."
 The first season received an approval rating of 100% on review aggregator Rotten Tomatoes, based on six reviews.

-Amid Amidi of Cartoon Brew wrote that "El Tigre offers hands down the most dynamic implementation of Flash I’ve ever seen in an animated TV series, seamlessly combining the cinematic possibilities more commonly associated with 3D CGI alongside the organic appeal of drawn animation," while also stating that the series has an "annoying tendency to stage too many scenes on slants and diagonals, voice acting performances that I couldn’t understand."
+Amid Amidi of Cartoon Brew wrote that "El Tigre offers hands down the most dynamic implementation of Flash I've ever seen in an animated TV series, seamlessly combining the cinematic possibilities more commonly associated with 3D CGI alongside the organic appeal of drawn animation," while also stating that the series has an "annoying tendency to stage too many scenes on slants and diagonals, voice acting performances that I couldn't understand."